 BOOK AN AUTHOR

-If you'd like to book one of our authors for an event you are holding, why not take a look at the fantastic talent we have here at Candy Jar!
-For more information, contact either Shaun or Hayley through email@example.com and firstname.lastname@example.org respectively or ring us on 02921 157202.
+If you'd like to book an authors for an event you are holding, why not take a look at the fantastic talent we have here at Candy Jar!
+For more information, contact either Shaun or Lauren through firstname.lastname@example.org and email@example.com respectively or ring us on 02921 157202.

 Mark Brake and Jon Chase tour the country with The Science of...shows.
 Mark Brake is a freelance academic who writes popular science books, and is known for his work in communicating the relationship between space, science and culture.
 He and his rapper colleague Jon Chase enthusiastically encourage children to become immersed in science.
 They explore the inextricable link between Science Fiction and factual science, asking questions such as: Are robots going to rule the world?
 How do lightsabers work?
 How do you go about building a time machine?